 Hanayashiki: An Amusement Park in Asakusa

-To get to Hanayashiki, it is a 5-minute walk from Asakusa Station (Tokyo Metro Ginza Line, Toei Subway Asakusa Line, and Tobu Skytree Line).
-You can get to Asakusa Hanayashiki from Tokyo Station in about 30 minutes.
-From Shibuya Station, you can get there in 45 minutes from the Ginza Line.
+To reach Hanayashiki, you can take a 5-minute walk from Asakusa Station, which is served by the Tokyo Metro Ginza Line, Toei Subway Asakusa Line, and Tobu Skytree Line.
+If you’re traveling from Tokyo Station, it takes approximately 30 minutes to get to Asakusa Hanayashiki.
+From Shibuya Station, you can also reach it in about 45 minutes by taking the Ginza Line.

 Tourist attractions near Hanayashiki